Tour Croatia+ trip

 DAY 10

-Full day excursion to the Baroque city of Varaždin and Trakošćan Castle
+Full Day Excursion to Varaždin and Trakošćan Castle

 DAY 11

-Free time until your private transfer to the airport in Zagreb.
+Enjoy free time until your private transfer to Zagreb airport.

 Ask about availability & get an offer